benroberts999/ampsci/README.md

  * Solves relativistic Hartree-Fock potential for core + valence states
  * Input taken from a plain text file.
  * See "hartreeFock.in" for minimal input example.
-  May re-name this file (e.g., to "filename.txt"), then run as:
+  You may re-name this file (e.g., to "filename.txt"), then run as:
     * _$ ./hartreeFock filename.txt_
-    * (Otherwise, program will assume file name is 'hartreeFock.in')
+    * (If no input filename is given, program will assume input filename is 'hartreeFock.in')
- * see doc/ folder for a full list of input options + descriptions
+ * See _doc/01-hartreeFock_input.md_ for a full list of input options + descriptions

-## Documentation

- * Documentation is in doc/ directory (best viewed with a markdown reader or on GitHub).
-Contains three documents:
- * 01-hartreeFock_input -- How to use the code (input options + descriptions)
- * 02-diracSCAS_method  -- What the code does (description of physics)
- * 03-diracSCAS_code    -- Documentation for code objects/functions etc. [coming "soon" (not soon)]

 --------------------------------------------------------------------------------